antvis/G2/README.en-US.md

 > G2 5.0 is still work in progress, the stable release is on the [master](https://github.com/antvis/G2/tree/master) branch.

-G2 is named after Wilkinson’s Grammar of Graphics and was profoundly inspired by it in the very beginning.
+G2 is named after Leland Wilkinson’s book _The Grammar of Graphics_ and was profoundly inspired by it in the very beginning.
 Here are some resources you can begin with:

 - [Introduction](http://g2-next.antv.vision/introduction) - a brief overview and G2's motivations
 - [Examples](http://g2-next.antv.vision/examples) - a large number of demos to learn from and copy-paste